- Bud Burk

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it. —1 Corinthians 10:13

-The good word in all of this is found in a very clear statement found in verse 13, “God is faithful”.
-He will “provide the way of escape, that you may be able to endure it”.
+The good word in all of this is found in a very clear statement in verse 13, “God is faithful.”
+He will “provide the way of escape, that you may be able to endure it.”
 You can see any test through that comes your way because of God’s faithfulness.
-God is true to the many varied perfections of his character and one of those is that he keeps his promises.
+God is true to the many varied perfections of His character and one of those is that He keeps His promises.
 He is faithful.
 It really boils down to belief doesn’t it?
 As you read this, it is a new day.
-Do you believe that God is faithful to provide all that you need to walk through trials, tests and temptations for the honor of His great name?
+Do you believe that God is faithful to provide all that you need to walk through trials, tests, and temptations for the honor of His great name?
 In short: do you believe?

-Take heart, we have an advocate with the Father and he is the propitiation for our sins (1 John 1:8-2:2).
+Take heart, we have an advocate with the Father and He is the propitiation for our sins (1 John 1:8-2:2).
 This advocate died in our place and rose again.
 His life was sinless.
-His name is Jesus and he purchased this great fighter verse promise by his blood (2 Corinthians 1:20).
-If you have trusted in him alone for the forgiveness of your sins He is with you right now and will always be; even in this very moment.
-He provides all that you need to honor him on such a day as this.
+His name is Jesus and he purchased this great promise by His blood (2 Corinthians 1:20).
+If you have trusted in Him alone for the forgiveness of your sins He is with you right now and always will be; even in this very moment.
+He provides all that you need to honor Him on such a day as this.

 Our God is faithful to help us persevere and battle against sin.
-This battle is in our hearts, so may we appropriate God’s faithfulness deep within so that in our down to earth lives today we would believe.
-We needed grace to become alive for God’s glory and we need grace to keep living for God’s glory.
+This battle is in our hearts, so may we appropriate God’s faithfulness deep within so that in our down-to-earth lives today we will believe.
+We needed grace to come alive for God’s glory and we need grace to keep living for God’s glory.
 God is faithful to grant it in Jesus’s name.

 What is primarily behind our sin?